Removing paint from wood without using chemicals

-One of the biggest frustrations I have with DIY is the use of toxic chemicals.
-In this post, we will share How to remove paint from wood without chemicals.
-To remove paint from wood, you will need to use strong solvents such as turpentine, mineral spirits, or paint stripper.
+One of the biggest frustrations I have with DIY is using toxic chemicals.
+In this post, we will show you how to remove paint from wood without chemicals.
+To remove paint from wood, you need to use strong solvents like turpentine, benzine or paint stripper.
 However, you can also use a home remedy to remove paint from wood.
-This involves applying a mixture of 1 part vinegar and two parts water to the wood piece.
-Leave the solution on for a few hours, then wash off with warm water.
+To do this, apply a mixture of one part vinegar and two parts water to the piece of wood.
+Leave the solution for a few hours and then wash it off with warm water.

 Scraping and sanding

-This process involves scraping and sanding unwanted paint.
-You have multiple options that you use for sandings, such as a power sander or scraper.
-The natural method gets rid of the top layer of paint, and be careful not to damage the sublayer of wood under the wood paint.
+In this procedure, unwanted paint is scraped and sanded off.
+You have several options that you can use for sanding, such as a power sander or a scraper.
+The natural method removes the top layer of paint.
+Be careful not to damage the layer of wood underneath the wood paint.

-Scraping and sanding are ideal for DIY users.
-Pressure is tricky to maintain when using sandpaper, and it has to be 150 grit abrasive, and the finish comes with 220 grit.
-More pressure damages the wood.
+Scraping and sanding are ideal for do-it-yourselfers.
+When using sandpaper, it is difficult to maintain pressure.
+The sandpaper must be 150 grit, and the finish comes with 220 grit.
+More pressure will damage the wood.
 Clean the surface before sanding.
-Make use of your dish soap and give the surface time to dry.
+Use detergent and give the surface time to dry.

 Coarse and low-grit sandpaper is ideal for the process as it is quick and effective to use.
 Scrap off the paint after heating.
 Use 80-grit sandpaper to sand the surface.
 Get rid of dust and debris before you give the surface a second round of sanding.
 Give the wood surface the third round of sanding after wiping off the dust.
 Clean the surface with a rag soaked in water.